Azure/Azure-Sentinel/Playbooks/AS-Enable-Microsoft-Entra-ID-User-From-Entity/README.md

 The following items are required under the template settings during deployment:

-* A Microsoft Azure Active Directory [app registration](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AS-Enable-Microsoft-Entra-ID-User-From-Entity#create-an-app-registration) with admin consent granted for "**User.ManageIdentities.All**" and "**User.EnableDisableAccount.All**" in the "**Microsoft Graph**" API
+* A Microsoft Entra ID [app registration](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AS-Enable-Microsoft-Entra-ID-User-From-Entity#create-an-app-registration) with admin consent granted for "**User.ManageIdentities.All**" and "**User.EnableDisableAccount.All**" in the "**Microsoft Graph**" API
 * An [Azure key vault secret](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/AS-Enable-Microsoft-Entra-ID-User-From-Entity#create-an-azure-key-vault-secret) containing your app registration client secret

 > **Note**
-> This playbook uses an HTTPS request rather than the built in Azure AD connector to update users, which is why the app registration is required.
-A version using the Azure AD connector can be found here: https://github.com/Accelerynt-Security/AS-Microsoft-Entra-ID-Enable-User.
+> This playbook uses an HTTPS request rather than the built in Microsoft Entra ID connector to update users, which is why the app registration is required.
+A version using the Microsoft Entra ID connector can be found here: https://github.com/Accelerynt-Security/AS-Microsoft-Entra-ID-Enable-User.

 #